 A typical Argentine custom, to drink mate, is something that wakes enormous curiosity among foreigns who arrive to the country.

-It is an infusion of yerba mate (Ilex Paraguariensis).
+It is an infusion of yerba (Ilex Paraguariensis).
 Originally it was served inside a small dry hollow pumpkin and it is drunk through a metallic straw called “bombilla”.
-The mate cup is also called mate and currently you could find it made of different materials, colours and sizes.
+The cup is also called mate and currently you could find it made of different materials, colours and sizes.

 To drink mate doens’t have any side effects and whoever drinks it comments of the refreshing and relaxing effect it produces.